foo-dogsquared/freebies-hunt-api/src/list.md

 - [Creative Commons](https://creativecommons.org/) | An organization that provides easy-to-use licenses for your intellectual works while giving the public the permission to use, enabling for easier collaboration with protection for your efforts.
 - [Linux.com](https://www.linux.com/) | It's about Linux and open source software, overall.
 - [Mozilla Foundations](https://foundation.mozilla.org/) | A software foundation that pushes free internet for all.
+- [OER Commons](https://www.oercommons.org/) | A community that supports open educational resources to be accessible to all.
 - [Open Culture](http://www.openculture.com/) | A site that provides open content and resources.
 - [Open Source](https://opensource.com/) | A site supported by [Red Hat](https://www.redhat.com/en) that talks all open source things.
 - [Linux Foundation](https://www.linuxfoundation.org) | A open source software foundation that brings technology together to create an ecosystem of open source programs.